odanrley/teste/README.md

 <div align="justify">

 I started programming at the age of 15, creating projects for fun on FiveM servers.
 At 19, `I served in the Army in the IT field`, which helped me gain discipline and practical experience.
-The following year, `I enrolled in the Software Engineering program at UNOPAR`, fully diving into the world of programming.
+The following year, I enrolled in `Software Engineering at the North University of Paraná (UNOPAR)`, fully diving into the world of programming.

 Today, my focus is on `Back-End Development`, where I get to work with logic, structure, and performance — things I truly enjoy.
 In my free time, `I like exploring cybersecurity` and participating in `bug bounties`, always looking to learn and challenge myself.